kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 	// +kubebuilder:validation:MaxLength=32768
 	Message string `json:"message" protobuf:"bytes,2,opt,name=message"`

-	// Interceptors of the ActiveInterceptorClass can adopt this eviction request by updating the
+	// Interceptors of the ActiveInterceptorName can adopt this eviction request by updating the
 	// HeartbeatTime or orphan/complete it by setting ActiveInterceptorCompleted to true.
 	// This field is managed by Kubernetes.
 It is cleared once the eviction request has completed.
 	// +optional
-	ActiveInterceptorClass *string `json:"activeInterceptorClass,omitempty" protobuf:"bytes,3,opt,name=activeInterceptorClass"`
+	ActiveInterceptorName *string `json:"activeInterceptorName,omitempty" protobuf:"bytes,3,opt,name=activeInterceptorName"`

 	// ActiveInterceptorCompleted should be set to true when the interceptor of the
-	// ActiveInterceptorClass has either fully or partially completed, which may have resulted in
+	// ActiveInterceptorName has either fully or partially completed, which may have resulted in
 	// target eviction (e.g. pod termination).
 	// This field can also be set to true if no interceptor is available.
 	// If this field is true and no additional interceptor is available: